 During her tenure as president, S. Elizabeth secured several large grants from the federal government, including the largest in the College’s history.
 She was also responsible for securing successful major and estate gifts, including a bequest of $4 million to endow scholarships for students in need.

 S. Elizabeth has been the recipient of numerous awards and accolades for her leadership and lifelong dedication to the field of education.
 Among some of her many accomplishments, she was named a “Woman Sustaining the American Spirit” by NYS Senator Velmanette Montgomery and a “Woman of Distinction” by the late NYS Senator Caesar Trunzo.
 She is a three-time recipient of Long Island Business News’ Top 50 Women award for her consistent record as one of the region’s most important and influential women, making her a Hall of Fame Honoree, and was also named to that publication’s “Who’s Who in Education” list.
 S. Elizabeth was awarded a Doctor of Humane Letters, honoris causa, from St. Francis College for her numerous charitable works and contributions as a leader in higher education and in the Brooklyn and Long Island communities.
-Most recently, she was presented with a Lifetime Achievement Award in the field of Higher Education by The Advancement for Commerce, Industry and Technology.
+Most recently, she was presented with the 2014 Lifetime Achievement Award by the Long Island Association for her exemplary involvement, dedication and contributions to the educational, spiritual and cultural issues facing the Long Island community.

 S. Elizabeth is on the Steering Committee of the Long Island Regional Advisory Council on Higher Education (LIRACHE) and sits on the Board of ERASE Racism.
 She is on the Board of Directors of the Brooklyn Chamber of Commerce and Fort Greene Strategic Neighborhood Action Partnership (SNAP).
 She is also a member of the Board of Trustees of The Mary Louis Academy and the Board of Advisors for Saint Saviour High School.